 Research The Law:

-In Arizona, a conviction for foregery or making/possessing forgery tools can carry serious prison time.
+In Arizona, a conviction for forgery or making/possessing forgery tools can carry serious prison time.
 However, there are various defenses that apply to both crimes.
-If you want to learn more about the penalties or defenses associated with forgery and counterfeiting in Arizona, you can contact a local attorney for a free initial case review at no obligation today.
+If you want to learn more about the penalties or defenses associated with forgery and counterfeiting in Arizona, you can contact an experienced criminal defense attorney near you today.

 Contact a qualified attorney.